Wednesday, April 15, 2026

 Today, I will watch my daughter step into a right that I do not have, and that her brother, who feels even more deeply of this place, is also denied.
 I will feel proud.
 And I will feel the weight of that separation.

-And I will keep wondering what it really means to belong in a country that your children can call theirs, but you cannot.
+And I will keep wondering what it really means to belong in a country that some of my children can call theirs, but I cannot.